COVID-19 in Cecil County: Info, closings, cancellations & helpful hints

 If your church, organization, business or club has made the decision to cancel, postpone or reschedule an event or activity in relation to the pandemic send an email with all the details to jbellmyer@cecilwhig.com.

-Starting Saturday April 18 at 7 a.m., you MUST wear a mask when venturing into a store or other retail location or on public transportation.
+You MUST now wear a mask or face covering when venturing into a store or other retail location or on public transportation.
+This rule is for anyone age 9 and older.

 There is a State of Emergency declared in Cecil County.